you21979/ripple-lib/docs/index.md

 A transaction ID is a 64-bit hexadecimal string that uniquely identifies the transaction.
 The transaction ID is derived from the transaction instruction and specifications, using a strong hash function.

 You can look up a transaction by ID using the [getTransaction](#gettransaction) method.

+Note that if you change any aspect of a transaction, such as increasing its fee or maxLedgerVersion, it will have a different transaction ID.
+This can occur if your application implements transaction resubmission logic.

 ## Transaction Memos